RenaissanceMan06/Marital_Infidelity/index.md

 # Multinomial Logistic Regression Model

-Since the target vector had a highly imbalanced class, I had to upsample the subset for my model.
+Since the target vector had a highly imbalanced classes, I had to upsample the subset for my model.
 The initial data set contained `601 rows` and the upsampled data set contained `2706 rows`.
 The additional rows gave me a balanced target vector.

 The predictors for my model were years married, religiousness, and happiness.
 My target variable was affairs.
 I used a cross validation to partition and test my model.
 The model achieved a `mean accuracy of 31.93 %` with a `SD = 2.94 ± % `.
 However, the result was complex.
 Depending on the affair group, not all predictors were significant.
 For instance, the group that only had 1 affair in the past year, happiness rating did not appear to be a significant predictor, but yearsmarried and religiousness were significant predictors.
 The group who had 3 affairs in the past year, religiousness did not appear to be a significant predictor, but happiness rating and yearsmarried were significant.
 With the exception of these two groups, every other group had all three predictors as significant.